toddsor/thrive-realtime-voice-platform/packages/core/README.md

 This package contains the core runtime logic for real-time voice communication, including:

-- Realtime connection initialization
+- Realtime connection initialization with identity support
 - Transport factory for creating WebRTC/WebSocket connections
-- Event router for handling OpenAI Realtime API events
+- Event router for handling OpenAI Realtime API events with PII redaction
+- Identity-aware event processing and logging
 - Type definitions for events, transcripts, and tool calls

 ## Installation